 Massachusetts courts define negligent acts when a person does not use care.
-That a negligent person acts in way that a reasonable person would not act.
-A person would act negligently if he or she drove in a way a reasonable person would not have and by driving that way they created an unnecessary danger to others.
+That a negligent person acts in a way that a reasonable person would not act.
+Also, a person would act negligently if he or she drove in a way a reasonable person would not have and by driving that way they created an unnecessary danger to others.

-A person can be convicted of negligent operation even if there was not an accident.
-A person can also be convicted of operating negligently in Massachusetts even if no one else was on the road.
-As long as someone could have been endanger then one could be convicted of negligent operation.
+Anyone can be convicted of negligent operation even if there was not an accident.
+Also, a person can also be convicted of operating negligently in Massachusetts even if no one else was on the road.
+If someone could have been endangered then one could be convicted of negligent operation.

 A person is not necessarily guilty of negligent operation if there was an accident.
-If there was an accident then all of the evidence needs to be examined to determine how the accident happened.
+In cases of accidents, the evidence is If there was an accident then all of the evidence needs to be examined to determine how the accident happened.

 A jury or a judge is required to consider all points in determining whether or not someone is guilty of operating negligently.
-How fast the person was driving, the way the car was being operated ( swerving, weaving in and out of traffic ect), road conditions, time of the day are some points that need to be considered.
+How fast the person was driving, the way the car was being operated ( swerving, weaving in and out of traffic, etc), road conditions, time of the day are some points that need to be considered.

-A person can be convicted of negligent operation even if they did not intend to drive in an unsafe way.
-The person’s mindset or whether they intended to drive poorly is irrelevant.
+A person is guilty of negligent operation even if they did not intend to drive in an unsafe way.

 WHAT IS THE PENALTY FOR NEGLIGENT OPERATION IN MASSACHUSETTS?